Get to Know Parmesan Cheese

 If a green container of cheese comes to mind when you hear “parmesan,” read on, because there’s so much more to this cheese.
 And its uses are endless.

 Parmesan is a pale-yellow, hard cheese made of cow’s milk with a natural rind and a grainy texture.
 It can be purchased in wheels, wedges or blocks.
-Not to mention it can be shredded, shaved and grated into your favorite dish.
+In addition to seasonal dishes, parmesan cheese can be used for countless delicious recipes, both shaved and grated.
+It’s perfect for topping your favorite meals.

 It’s the ultimate versatile cheese because, while savory (some versions have little crystals from the aging process), it’s also nutty and fruity—so fruity you can taste hints of pineapple flavors.